Overview

 Publications

-In addition to his print publications, Simon has written case and legislation summaries for online and print publications including Lexis®PSL Restructuring and Insolvency, Recovery, and Law and Religion UK and has written and edited practice notes and forms for Lexis®PSL.
+Simon is one of the editors of the current edition of Schaw-Miller and Bailey on Personal Insolvency (2022 edition, LexisNexis).
+He has also written regular case and legislation summaries for online and print publications including Lexis®PSL Restructuring and Insolvency and Recovery and has also written and edited practice notes and forms for Lexis®PSL

 Past seminars & events